Jesse White (politician): Biography

 White was born in Alton, Illinois.
 He attended Alabama State University (then called Alabama State College), where he played baseball and basketball, and he graduated with a bachelor's degree in 1957.
-While there, he got to know then local minister, Martin Luther King, Jr. He served in the 101st Airborne Division of the United States Army from 1957–1959.
+While there, he got to know then local minister, Martin Luther King Jr. He served in the 101st Airborne Division of the United States Army from 1957 to 1959.
 In May 1995, White was inducted into the Southwestern Athletic Conference Hall of Fame.
 He was an all-city baseball and basketball player at Chicago's Waller High School (now Lincoln Park High School) and was inducted into the Chicago Public League Basketball Coaches Association Hall of Fame in June 1995.
 In 1999, he was inducted into the Alabama State University Sports Hall of Fame.

 In 1959, White founded the Jesse White Tumbling Team to serve as a positive alternative for children residing in the Chicago area.
 Since its inception, more than 18,500 young men and women have performed with the team.

 White served as a paratrooper in the United States Army’s 101st Airborne Division and as a member of the Illinois National Guard.
 He played minor league professional baseball with the Chicago Cubs organization.
 In the 1960s, a Cubs' official told him he was on a shortlist to be brought up to the majors, but was dropped when he was seen at a restaurant with a white woman (who, it turns out, was interviewing him as a reporter).
 The Cubs honored him in 2021 by giving him a one day majors contract, making him a "Cub for life."
 Also in the 1960s, White began a 33-year career with the Chicago Public Schools as a teacher and administrator.

 White became a political protégé of longtime Cook County Board President and 42nd Ward Democratic Committeeman George Dunne.
 White was elected to the Illinois General Assembly in 1974 and served for 16 years.
 He was elected Cook County Recorder of Deeds, in 1992 and re-elected in 1996.
 White was elected Secretary of State of Illinois in 1998, was re-elected in 2002, 2006, 2010, 2014, and 2018.
 In recent years he has also served as Democratic Committeeman of Chicago's 27th Ward.